-\begin{thm} Let $\K$ be a field of characteristic $0$, let $g : X' \to X$ be an \'etale morphism between smooth algebraic varieties over $\K$, and let $\sigma : (R, \m) \to (R', \m')$ be a homomorphism between parameter $\K$-algebras.
+\begin{thm} Let $R$ and $X$ be as in Setup \tup{\ref{setup:6}}, let $g : X' \to X$ be an \'etale morphism of varieties, and let $\si : R \to R'$ be a homomorphism of parameter algebras.
 We use the notation of Theorem \tup{\ref{thm:11}}, with obvious modifications pertaining to the variety $X'$ and the algebra $R'$.
-Then, both in the Poisson case and in the associative case, there is a function
+Then, both in the Poisson case and in the associative case, there is a unique function

-with these properties: \begin{enumerate} \rmitem{i} Transitivity: if $g' : X'' \to X'$ and $\sigma' : R' \to R''$ are other morphisms of the same kinds, then